jhoneill/jhoneill.github.io/_posts/2019-01-30-dont-just-throw.md

 The change got rid of the ‘blood’, and the result came back.
 But… the second message got written – execution continued into exactly the bit of code which had to be prevented from running.
 Specifying the error action **stopped the throw doing anything.**

-Discovering that made me put a return after every throw, even though it should be redundant more than 99% of the time.
-And I now think any test of error handling should include changing the value of `$ErrorActionPreference` to ensure things stop when the preference is for all errors to silently continue.
+Discovering that made me put a `return` after every `throw`, even though it should be redundant more than 99% of the time.
+And I now think any _test of error handling_ should include changing the value of `$ErrorActionPreference` to ensure things stop when necessary, even when the preference is for all errors to silently continue.